-Development of skills in the field of indoor environment quality 7.1 General objective evaluation of a building and to propose solutions of improvement with an emphasis on the needs of the occupants.
-To establish the parameters and calculation assumptions of imposed requirements; To identify the technical non-conformities and the needs of 7 2 Capacifia abiantivas functional and energetic rehabilitation / modernization; 7.2 Specific objectives To use the basic concepts and engineering calculation methods to solve the practical problems imposed using installations in constructions; To use methods and programs to transmit information.
+7.1 General objectiveDevelopment of skills in the field of indoor environment of evaluation of a building and to propose solutions of impro with an emphasis on the needs of the occupants.
+7.2 Specific objectives To establish the parameters and calculation assumptions of imposed requirements; To identify the technical non-conformities and the needs of functional and energetic rehabilitation / modernization; To use the basic concepts and engineering calculation methods to solve the practical problems imposed using installations in constructions; To use methods and programs to transmit information.